 Transport = $395

-Coming in at our second biggest expense was transport, broken down into the following categories:
+Coming in at our second biggest expense was transport – no surprise for a road trip!
+I’ve broken it down into the following categories:

 - Car hire: $200